grzesiek-worek/Java-Basics/src/main/java/pl/grzegorzworek/methods/README.md

 ## Task 7

 In the `Task07.java` file, write a public `maxOfThree` method that takes three numeric parameters.
 The method is supposed to return the largest number.

+## Task 8

+In the file `Task08.java` write a public method `factorial`, which will take a natural number `n` as a parameter.

+The method is to return the value `n!`, which is the result of multiplying all natural numbers in the range `1...n`.